WCSCourses/prs_2023/modules/Day3.docx.md

 ## Data Sets

+You will need to download the required files for this tutorial [here](https://drive.google.com/file/d/1nC20DaahMQJZlmguPsZJk0rx3E801yPs/view?usp=sharing)

-You will find all practical materials in the **PRS_Workshop/Day_3** directory.
+You will find all practical materials in the **data/Day_3** directory.
 Relevant materials that you should see there at the start of the practical are as follows:

  📂: Base_Data
   - GIANT_Height.txt,